-  Alternatively, if your iPhone isn't compatible with iOS 8, you can perform a full restore of your iPhone just like you can if you're unlocking from Three.
+Alternatively, if your iPhone isn't compatible with iOS 8 or newer, you can perform a full restore of your iPhone just like you can if you're unlocking from Three.

 If you're still having trouble, Virgin Mobile will be able to assist you in the unlocking process if you purchased the iPhone directly from the company.
 You'll need to get in touch with them by calling 150 on your Virgin Mobile phone.